hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/6- Terraform State.md

+### Terraform State Locking

-If supported by your backend, Terraform will lock your state for all operations that could write state.
+If `supported` by your `backend`, Terraform will lock your state for all `operations` that could `write` `state`.

 This prevents others from acquiring the lock and potentially corrupting your state.